How to Make a Will in D.C.

 • you must sign your will in front of two witnesses, and

-It is best to only have "disinterested" witnesses who don't stand to inherit sign your will since an "interested" witness can lose any gift you leave them.
+It's best to only have "disinterested" witnesses who don't stand to inherit sign your will because an "interested" witness can lose any gift you leave them.
 (D.C.
-Code § 18-104.)
+Code § 18-104 (2025).)

 Do I Need to Have My Will Notarized?

-No, you do not need to notarize your will to make it legal in D.C.
-While many states allow you make your will "self-proving," which prevents your witnesses from having to go to court and testify that they saw you sign the will, D.C. does not give you this option.
+No, you don't need to notarize your will to make it legal in D.C.
+While many states allow you to make your will "self-proving," which prevents your witnesses from having to go to court and testify that they saw you sign the will, D.C. generally doesn't give you this option.

 In D.C., you may revoke or change your will at any time.
 You can revoke your will by: